-Employees in India are entitled to get a certain number of leaves every year besides from national holidays and festivals as per distinct labour laws and legislation.
+Employees in India are entitled to get a certain number of leaves every year besides national holidays and festivals as per distinct labour laws and legislation.

 Labour laws in India specify the rights, duties, and responsibilities of both employers and employees to be fulfilled if working under an establishment or industry.
-Employers have to take care of health, social benefits and work environment provided to employees while employees have to minimize production defaults and should not make unjust demands from their employers.
+Employers have to take care of health, social benefits, and the work environment provided to employees while employees have to minimize production defaults and should not make unjust demands from their employers.

-As stated earlier, employees do get certain rights under different labour laws, they also receive benefits under different state and central legislation to claim for leaves from their employers.
-Leave structure for employees is generally determined as per the policy of the establishment and in consonance with legislation like Factories Act, State Shops & Establishment Act and so on.
-Without any loss of pay to the employee, the labour laws in India grants for the following leaves:
+As stated earlier, employees do get certain rights under different labour laws, they also receive benefits under different state and central legislation to claim leaves from their employers.
+Leave structure for employees is generally determined as per the policy of the establishment and in consonance with legislation like Factories Act, State Shops & Establishment Act, and so on.
+Without any loss of pay to the employee, the labour laws in India grants the following leaves: